jlpteaching/gem5-assignment-template/README.md

 Like your submission, your grade is split into two parts.

 1. Reproducibility Package (50 points):
     a.
-Instruction and automation to run simulations for different section and dump statistics (20 points)
+Instruction and automation to run simulations for different sections and dump statistics (20 points)
         - Instructions (5 points)
         - Automation (5 points)
     b.
-Configuration scripts and source codes (40 points): 5 points for configuration script(s) used to run your simulations as described in [Analysis and simulation: Step II](#step-ii-simulation-and-performance-comparison), 10 points for implementing each of the 3 blocking schemes as described in [Blocked matrix multiplication](#blocked-matrix-multiplication), and 5 points for a scripts used to run workloads on native hardware as described in [Analysis and simulation: Step IV](#step-iv-running-on-native-hardware).
+Configuration scripts and source codes (40 points): 5 points for configuration script(s) used to run your simulations as described in [Analysis and simulation: Step II](#step-ii-simulation-and-performance-comparison), 10 points for implementing each of the 3 blocking schemes as described in [Blocked matrix multiplication](#blocked-matrix-multiplication), and 5 points for the scripts used to run workloads on native hardware as described in [Analysis and simulation: Step IV](#step-iv-running-on-native-hardware).

-2. Report (50 points): 5.5 points for each question presented in [Analysis and simulation: Step I](#step-i-working-set-sizes), [Analysis and simulation: Step II](#step-ii-simulation-and-performance-comparison), [Analysis and simulation: Step III](#step-iii-finding-an-optimal-setup), and [Analysis and simulation: Step IV](#step-iv-running-on-native-hardware).
+2. Report (50 points): 5 points for each question presented in [Analysis and simulation: Step I](#step-i-working-set-sizes), [Analysis and simulation: Step II](#step-ii-simulation-and-performance-comparison), [Analysis and simulation: Step III](#step-iii-finding-an-optimal-setup), and [Analysis and simulation: Step IV](#step-iv-running-on-native-hardware).

 ## Academic misconduct reminder

 You are required to work on this assignment in teams.
-You are only allowed to share you scripts and code with your teammate(s).
-You may discuss high level concepts with others in the class but all the work must be completed by your team and your team only.
+You are only allowed to share your scripts and code with your teammate(s).
+You may discuss high-level concepts with others in the class but all the work must be completed by your team and your team only.

 Remember, DO NOT POST YOUR CODE PUBLICLY ON GITHUB!
 Any code found on GitHub that is not the base template you are given will be reported to SJA.
-If you want to sidestep this problem entirely, don’t create a public fork and instead create a private repository to store your work.
+If you want to sidestep this problem entirely, don’t create a public fork instead create a private repository to store your work.

 ## Hints